 Goods and Service Tax (GST) liability on output service

-is set-off against the input tax credits available from
+is set-off against the input tax credits available

-the extent there is reasonable certainty that the assets
+for recognition to the extent there is reasonable

-can be realised in future.
+certainty that the assets can be realised in future.

 As per Accounting Standard 17 on "Segmental